 is the use of drugs to kill cancer cells.
 Unlike

 and surgery, which are localized treatments, chemotherapy is a systemic treatment, meaning the drugs travel throughout the whole body.
-This means chemotherapy can reach cancer cells that may have spread, or metastasized, to other areas.
+This means chemotherapy can reach cancer cells that may have spread to other areas.

 Cure smaller, early-stage pancreatic cancer